 Dashboards will save you time.
-Learn how to setup and understand a dashboard, or grab a pre-made one.
-Align your goals for the website or department and ask yourself what you need answered and why.
+Learn how to set up and understand a dashboard, or grab a pre-made one.
+Align your goals for the website or department and ask yourself what you need to be answered and why.

 Reframe the Problem Visually.

-The secondary dimension or segment function, covers this to an extent but for a quick snapshot of current state against previous, use a dashboard.
+The secondary dimension or segment function covers this to an extent but for a quick snapshot of the current state against previous, use a dashboard.

 Create a dashboard to compare pages for your content marketing behaviour.
 New users through your blog landing page can be compared to bounce rate and exit page; Compare that traffic to goal completion and then you know which blog subject gets people taking action.

 A great dashboard should make it easier to delve deeper into your website and see how traffic behaves.
 If you understand click behaviour and user motivation, then you have insight into your customer behaviour – valuable business intelligence in any industry.